JOIN US FOR: "MORE THAN JUST A MILE" WEEKEND, MAY 12-15

 The Hill Country Mile from a Planning and Economic Development Perspective

-The Hill Country Mile (HCM) is the catalyst to unify our community and partner with businesses, groups and organizations.
-The HCM will play a significant role in:
+Boerne’s Hill Country Mile, a vibrant downtown outdoor adventure, is a branding initiative that connects Main Street businesses, the Boerne community and visitors while preserving the City’s historic heart and enhancing the downtown experience.
+The Hill Country Mile is the catalyst to unify our community and partner with businesses, groups and organizations.
+The Hill Country Mile will play a significant role in:

 - Preserving the rich historic and cultural identity of downtown Boerne;

-- Promoting the quality of life through a safer, cleaner, more walkable place to live, work and play; and
+- Promoting the quality of life through a safer, cleaner, more walkable destination; and

 - Fostering economic growth and business diversity